bimdata/areas/README.md

 npm run test:e2e
 ```

-To e2e test on development (this will build in production mode and open cypress instead of running it):
+To e2e test on development (this builds in production mode and open cypress instead of running it):
 ```
 npm run test:e2e-dev
 ```